harumhl/Showcase/README.md

 ## Built With

+* Pods
 	* Firebase - Google Cloud Database Platform
-* ...
+	* IQKeyboardManager - easily manages all typical keybaord functions
+	* ImageTextField - easily place an image icon in a textfield
 * ...

 ## Debugging